Last Updated on by

 The Roomba 890 uses HEPA filters and tells you when the dust bin is in need of emptying.
 You will need less time maintaining it because it uses debris extractors instead of a main brush.
 This means that you do not have to deal with hair tangling with the brush bristles.
 The Roomba 890 also uses side brushes to clean edges and corners.

-When its lithium ion battery runs low, the Roomba 890 automatically goes back to its base to recharge.
-You can also manually dock it to its charging station.
+When its lithium-ion battery runs low, the Roomba 890 automatically goes back to its base to recharge.
+You can also manually dock it to its docking station.

 The Roomba 890 can also handle spot cleaning.
 It comes with a dual mode virtual wall barrier, which can easily block off an open doorway so that the vacuum does not go into a room you do not want it to go into or leave a room that you want it to clean more.
 This can also act as a virtual wall halo, which keeps the 890 out of a specific area such as an expensive floor vase or your pet’s food bowl.